trndnhan/Facial-Deepfake-Detection-with-ViT-and-CNN/README.md

 -   **rn_lora** (Accuracy: 0.54) suffers from a major imbalance, overfitting to fake images and severely underperforming on real images.
 This leads to reduced accuracy and poor recall for real images.
 -   **vit_lora** (Accuracy: 0.67) performs significantly better than **rn_lora** and achieves the highest overall accuracy.
 It also maintains a good balance between fake and real class detection, making it a better candidate for balanced detection tasks.

-*These remarks are not the final version, further training iterations may help refine the performance of the models.*

-*These remarks are not the final version, further training iterations may help refine the performance of the models.
-For detailed statistics and visualization please refer to Thesis Notebook.ipynb*
+*These remarks are outdated, the updated version of the models is under development, the new remarks will be written after pushing the models to HuggingFace's hub.*

 ----------